 - Tim is the only candidate for Comptroller to have graduated from a Historically Black College or University (HBCU) and has maintained a consistent and deep commitment to the success of HBCUs.
 As the past Chairman of the Bowie State University Foundation and as a strong national advocate for HBCUs, Tim will advocate for budgetary priorities that provide Maryland’s HBCUs the resources they need to prepare graduates for success in the Information Age, and to power Maryland’s economy through groundbreaking research and partnerships with the private sector.
 As a member of the Board of Public Works, he will work to ensure that these resources are being spent wisely and that HBCUs have equal and equitable access to the resources they need to thrive.

 - Recognizing that our current federal and state policies are an outdated relic of a failed, counterproductive war on drugs, Tim has publicly endorsed the legalization of recreational marijuana in Maryland.
 This will allow the state to generate significant tax revenue that will be reinvested in essential priorities, regulate these products to ensure their safety and integrity, and educate consumers about these products and their risks.

-m will strongly oppose permit applications that will inflict damage upon ecologically sensitive lands, put the Chesapeake Bay’s critical area at risk and incentivize higher fossil fuel consumption.
+- Tim will use the legal and constitutional authority vested in his office to be a leader in Maryland’s fight against climate change.
+As the “swing” vote on the Board of Public Works, which approves wetlands permits that are necessary for private development, Tim will strongly oppose permit applications that will inflict damage upon ecologically sensitive lands, put the Chesapeake Bay’s critical area at risk and incentivize higher fossil fuel consumption.

-Tim will call for a comprehensive review of the process used by the State of Maryland to evaluate Program Open Space applications, in order to ensure that these limited dollars are truly being invested in the protection of ecologically sensitive lands and those highly vulnerable to development.
+- Tim will call for a comprehensive review of the process used by the State of Maryland to evaluate Program Open Space applications, in order to ensure that these limited dollars are truly being invested in the protection of ecologically sensitive lands and those highly vulnerable to development.